infinity-11/liveCanvas/README.md

 # liveCanvas by javascriptboss
 liveCanvas is a webpage which takes a command (a function from the HTMLCanvasElement class) and renders it to an HTML Canvas element.

+## Why I created this
+I created this simple project to learn more about the HTML tag \<canvas\> and to practise my HTML, CSS and JavaScript skills.

 ## Syntax
 liveCanvas commands are written like this: